Tide: History of tidal theory

 Investigation into tidal physics was important in the early development of celestial mechanics, with the existence of two daily tides being explained by the Moon's gravity.
 Later the daily tides were explained more precisely by the interaction of the Moon's and the Sun's gravity.

 Seleucus of Seleucia theorized around 150 BC that tides were caused by the Moon.
 The influence of the Moon on bodies of water was also mentioned in Ptolemy's Tetrabiblos.

 In De temporum ratione (The Reckoning of Time) of 725 Bede linked semidurnal tides and the phenomenon of varying tidal heights to the Moon and its phases.
 Bede starts by noting that the tides rise and fall 4/5 of an hour later each day, just as the Moon rises and sets 4/5 of an hour later.
 He goes on to emphasise that in two lunar months (59 days) the Moon circles the Earth 57 times and there are 114 tides.
 Bede then observes that the height of tides varies over the month.
 Increasing tides are called malinae and decreasing tides ledones and that the month is divided into four parts of seven or eight days with alternating malinae and ledones.
 In the same passage he also notes the effect of winds to hold back tides.
 Bede also records that the time of tides varies from place to place.
 To the north of Bede's location (Monkwearmouth) the tides are earlier, to the south later.
 He explains that the tide "deserts these shores in order to be able all the more to be able to flood other [shores] when it arrives there" noting that "the Moon which signals the rise of tide here, signals its retreat in other regions far from this quarter of the heavens".

-Medieval understanding of the tides was primarily based on works of Muslim astronomers, which became available through Latin translation starting from the 12th century.
+Later medieval understanding of the tides was primarily based on works of Muslim astronomers, which became available through Latin translation starting from the 12th century.
 Abu Ma'shar al-Balkhi (d. circa 886), in his Introductorium in astronomiam, taught that ebb and flood tides were caused by the Moon.
 Abu Ma'shar discussed the effects of wind and Moon's phases relative to the Sun on the tides.
 In the 12th century, al-Bitruji (d. circa 1204) contributed the notion that the tides were caused by the general circulation of the heavens.